Terror (1978 film): Critical response

-American reviews have also varied.
-The AllMovie website rates Terror one star out of five.
+American reviews also vary.
+AllMovie rates Terror one star out of five.
 According to reviewer Dan Pavlides, the film "ultimately fails to live up to its title."
-Fellow reviewer Fred Beldin regards Terror as "one of [Warren's] more watchable films ... trotting out a laundry list of haunted house/slasher/witchcraft clichés delivered with crisp British flair and enough gore overkill to satisfy the bloodthirsty."
-He criticises the film's "half-hearted whodunit" theme but commends the murder scenes, calling them "cheap but nastily effective".
-According to Ian Jane of DVD Talk, Terror "works well if you approach it expecting nothing more than a fun ninety minutes of trashy horror ... there's enough carnage and slickly shot mayhem in here to ensure that even if the characters are rather shallow and the premise a little hokey, the film is never dull."
-Paul Mavis, reviewing the film for the same website, views Terror as an awkward mixture of "Hammer Gothic" and "New Wave" elements, concluding that it "comes out neither particularly good Hammer, nor completely urban, cold, nasty giallo".
-Bill Gibron, also of DVD Talk, comments that there are "elements that keep dragging the film down, making it play out longer and more languid than it should," adding that plot holes complicate the story.
-Seattle's The Stranger describes the film as "a bloody and weirdly sexy hidden gem".
+Fellow reviewer Fred Beldin regards Terror as "one of [Warren's] more watchable films [...] trotting out a laundry list of haunted house/slasher/witchcraft clichés delivered with crisp British flair and enough gore overkill to satisfy the bloodthirsty."
+He criticises the "half-hearted whodunit" theme but commends the murder scenes, calling them "cheap but nastily effective".
+According to Ian Jane of DVD Talk, Terror "works well if you approach it expecting nothing more than a fun ninety minutes of trashy horror [...] there's enough carnage and slickly shot mayhem in here to ensure that even if the characters are rather shallow and the premise a little hokey, the film is never dull."
+Paul Mavis, also of DVD Talk, views Terror as an awkward mixture of "Hammer Gothic" and "New Wave" elements, concluding that it "comes out neither particularly good Hammer, nor completely urban, cold, nasty giallo".
+Bill Gibron writes that there are "elements that keep dragging the film down, making it play out longer and more languid than it should."
+He adds that the story is complicated by several plot holes.
+Seattle newspaper The Stranger describes the film as "a bloody and weirdly sexy hidden gem".

-Ian Fryer, author of The British Horror Film: From the Silent to the Multiplex, regards the decision to set much of the action in a film studio as significant since it allowed Warren and McGillivray "some fun at the expense of the sex and horror exploitation film sector both were more than familiar with."
-Harvey Fenton, editor of Flesh and Blood magazine, writes that the film contains "moments ... which almost seem to be homages to the world of exploitation movie production in general", comparing the tension between the characters during the Bathtime with Brenda scenes to Warren's memories of making his first feature film, Her Private Hell (1968).
+Ian Fryer, author of The British Horror Film: From the Silent to the Multiplex, considers the use of film studio settings significant as they allowed Warren and McGillivray "some fun at the expense of the sex and horror exploitation film sector both were more than familiar with."
+Harvey Fenton, editor of Flesh and Blood magazine, writes that the film contains "moments [...] which almost seem to be homages to the world of exploitation movie production in general."
+He compares the tension of the Bathtime with Brenda scenes to Warren's memories of making his first feature film, Her Private Hell (1968).
 Steve Green, also writing for Flesh and Blood, states that one of Terror's enduring aspects is the "joy [McGillivray's] script takes in spoofing the industry itself."